magtimmermans/com.cyclone-software.atagone/README.md

  - Set Temperature on desired value

+### v0.5.3
+Add logging to see what is going on.
+Thanks Robin de Gruijter (I have used the code from you).
+The logging part is developed and copyright from Robin de Gruijter.
+Syncing to 3 minutes.
+2 minutes seems to get the device not responding.

 ### v0.5.2
 Sync more often (2 minutes) in stead of 5min and insights updates